akostrik/general-culture/docker.md

 * `/etc/systemd/system/docker.service.d/override.conf`
 * `/etc/docker/daemon.json`
 * `/lib/systemd/system/docker.service` ExecStart=/usr/bin/docker daemon -H fd:// -H tcp://0.0.0.0:
-* Never edit the docker service script (or any service script) directly, SystemD has a differential editing feature built in, Use systemctl edit docker.service
+* Never edit the docker service script (or any service script) directly
+  + SystemD has a differential editing feature built in
+  + use systemctl edit docker.service
 * if you open docker to listen on the network
   + the docker API ports are frequently scanned on the internet, and you will find malware installed on your host
   + you are running the equivalent of an open telnet server with root logins allowed without a password